hashgraph/hedera-mirror-node/docs/runbook/restore.md

     pod/mirror-rest-bb68f656-vqb8g
     ```

-11. Watch the logs of the REST pods while querying the REST API multiple times with the command from step 3.
+14. Watch the logs of the REST pods while querying the REST API multiple times with the command from step 3.

 - Verify that traffic is being routed to the cluster by looking for the pod name in the logs.
 - Verify that the record file is at a point in time prior to the date of the invalid data.

-   The REST pods logs should show that the query is being routed to the cluster:
+&nbsp;The REST pods logs should show that the query is being routed to the cluster:
    ```shell
    [pod/mirror-rest-bb68f656-j6bwd/rest] 2023-05-10T11:10:10.134Z INFO 06534719 GET /api/v1/blocks?limit=1 in 5 ms: 200
    [pod/mirror-rest-bb68f656-vqb8g/rest] 2023-05-10T11:10:17.183Z INFO 194ee756 GET /api/v1/blocks?limit=1 in 4 ms: 200
    ```

-11. Perform these steps on the other cluster.
+15. Perform these steps on the other cluster.